MatthewNordstrand/Faux-Stocks/README.md

 # Faux-Stocks
-Faux Stocks is a stock trading game that that uses real-world information from real stocks to buy and sell imaginary versions of these same stocks.
+Faux Stocks is a stock trading game that that uses real-world information from real stocks to buy and sell imaginary versions of the same stocks.

-I wanted to create this app because I am personally fascinated by the stock market and wanted to interact with a Stock API in an interesting.
+I wanted to create this app because I am personally fascinated by the stock market and wanted to interact with a Stock API in an interesting way.
 A stock game seemed like a good choice.

 ## Technologies Used